bewee/mqtt-bridge/README.md

 Install this addon through the addon list or clone it to `~/.webthingsio/addons/` using git.

 Then go to `Settings > Developer > Create local authorization`.
 Make sure that all devices are checked and that "monitor and control" is selected.
 Then click allow and copy the token from the first text field.
-Go to `Settings > Add-Ons > Macrozilla > Configure` and paste your token in the access token field, then click save.
+Go to `Settings > Add-Ons > MQTT Bridge > Configure` and paste your token in the access token field, then click save.

 Please also make sure that you configure the URL of your MQTT broker.